ianmackenzie/opensolid/README.md

-  * **Powerful**: The goal is to eventually support complex 3D operations like booleans, rounds/fillets, shells etc. that are common in existing CAD kernels, but also difficult operations such as finding the [medial axis][medial-axis] of a 2D shape or, being able to set up and solve solve problems like "find all segments of a curve where its [curvature][curvature] is greater than a given value."
+  * **Powerful**: The goal is to eventually support complex 3D operations like booleans, rounds/fillets, shells etc. that are common in existing CAD kernels, but also difficult operations such as finding the [medial axis][medial-axis] of a 2D shape or, being able to set up and solve problems like "find all segments of a curve where its [curvature][curvature] is greater than a given value."
   * **Multi-language**: OpenSolid is implemented primarily in Haskell (with some bits of Rust and [Cranelift][cranelift] for performance), but is designed to have first-class support in a variety of other languages via language bindings.
 Python bindings are